radimurban/web-server-in-java/readme.md

-# Building an easy HTTP multi-threaded web server in Java
+# Building a simple HTTP multi-threaded web server in Java

-###### Radim Urban, radimurban.com, radimurban01@gmail.com
-This .md was written in time pressure and will be therefore cleaned up later.

-**Disclaimer:** At the beginning of every file, there is a comment on if the code is mine.
+**Disclaimer:** At the beginning of every file in the [GitHub Repo of this project](https://github.com/radimurban/web-server-in-java), there is a comment on if the code is mine.
+At some points I was strongly inspired by others who did this already.

-## How to run
+## How to run and configure
 Please to run this server, run the main method in application package in the GUI class.
-You will get a dialog window with button to start the server.
-To configure go to `src/main/resources` and configure the port or webroot in configuration.json.
+You will get a window with button to start the server.
+To configure go to **src/main/resources** and configure the **port** or **webroot** in **configuration.json**.

 ## Task and Goal
-The goal is to learn how to implement an easy **multi-threaded**(= being able to handle multiple connections/requests at once) web server in Java.
+The goal is to learn how to implement and actually implement a very simple version of **multi-threaded** web server in Java.

 ## Resources and readings
 I have never done this before, so I am listing the following links which I used to learn about everything I needed to know to make this work.